absentmindedcoder/wemo-rest/README.md

 # Setup
 Run `node discovery.js`
 This runs for 60 secs to try and find any devices on the network.
-Once the timer is up a json file is written out with all of the device configurations
+Once the timer is up a json file is written out with all of the device configurations.
+You may have to run this multiple time to get all the devices as teh discovery can be pretty flacky =/

 # Run
 Run `node server.js`